Cameron (Terminator): Characteristics

 Two additional plot lines are also developed over the course of the season.
 In the fourth episode, "Heavy Metal", Cameron discovered that Cromartie (now portrayed by Garret Dillahunt) continued to pursue John after the events of the pilot.
 Several episodes later, Cameron identified Cromartie posing as an FBI agent, unsuccessfully looking for John.
 The episode "Heavy Metal" also introduced a storyline concerning Cameron assembling materials involved in the construction of a Terminator.
 The cyborg has collected a bar of coltan—a metal used in Terminators' endoskeletons—and a computer chip from a Terminator destroyed in the episode "Queen's Gambit".
 It is suggested in subsequent episodes that these pieces were retained to effect necessary repairs.

 In the second season finale, Cameron denies that exposure to Terminators and their shielded nuclear power cells cause cancer in humans, as John believes that if his mother is sick it could be from living with her for so long.
 Cameron states that she has internal sensors to detect radiation leakage.
 While rescuing Sarah from the Los Angeles County lockup, Cameron sustains heavy damage, including the loss of her left eye covering.
 Cameron then enters the basement of ZeiraCorp to find John Henry.
 The cyborg's body is subsequently found inside the room where John Henry was kept, but missing its chip as the original chip (from Cromartie) was destroyed by Sarah Connor.
-When John and the T-1001 give chase into the future, a character portrayed by Summer Glau is present, but it is Allison Young, and not Cameron, as Josh Friedman stated in the audio commentary to the finale episode of the show (the dog is not barking at her and she acts as a human female rather than as Cameron).
+When John and the T-1001 give chase into the future, a character portrayed by Glau is present, but it is Allison Young and not Cameron, as Friedman stated in the episode's audio commentary.